-- The mandate of the Ministry of Culture revolves around the functions like preservation and conservation of ancient cultural heritage and promotion of art and culture both tangible and intangible in the country. - It has organized four missions namely National Mission for Manuscripts, National Mission for Monument and Antiquities, National Mission on Libraries, and Gandhi Heritage Sites Mission. - It also nurtures Gandhian Heritage and is responsible for commemoration of important historical events and centenaries of great personalities. - In tangible heritage, the Ministry takes care of all the centrally protected monuments of national importance, which is achieved through Archeological Survey of India.
+- ➤ The mandate of the Ministry of Culture revolves around the functions like preservation and conservation of ancient cultural heritage and promotion of art and culture both tangible and intangible in the country. - ▶ It has organized four missions namely National Mission for Manuscripts, National Mission for Monument and Antiquities, National Mission on Libraries, and Gandhi Heritage Sites Mission. - ▶ It also nurtures Gandhian Heritage and is responsible for commemoration of important historical events and centenaries of great personalities. - ➤ In tangible heritage, the Ministry takes care of all the centrally protected monuments of national importance, which is achieved through Archaeological Survey of India.
 Similarly, the Ministry is also promoting a museum movement in the country and majority of the museums are under its administrative control.
-The Ministry also promotes regional museums through grants-in-aid. - In the field of intangible heritage, the Ministry extends financial support to individuals, group of individuals and cultural organizations engaged in performing visual and literary arts. - In knowledge heritage, the Ministry is the custodian of all the major libraries in the country.
-It also extends grant-in-aid for library development and is also responsible for all policy matters regarding library development. - Through National Archives of India, Ministry is responsible for maintenance of all archival records of the country. - The Ministry is also involved in protection and promotion of Buddhist and Tibetian Culture and is doing this through various institutions located at Sarnath, Varanasi and Leh.
+The Ministry also promotes regional museums through grants-in-aid. - ▶ In the field of intangible heritage, the Ministry extends financial support to individuals, group of individuals and cultural organizations engaged in performing visual and literary arts. - ➤ In knowledge heritage, the Ministry is the custodian of all the major libraries in the country.
+It also extends grant-in-aid for library development and is also responsible for all policy matters regarding library development. - ➤ Through National Archives of India, Ministry is responsible for maintenance of all archival records of the country. - ➤ The Ministry is also involved in protection and promotion of Buddhist and Tibetian Culture and is doing this through various institutions located at Sarnath, Varanasi and Leh. - ➤ The Ministry is also responsible for implementation of various UNESCO conventions in field of agriculture and for entering to cultural agreements with partnering countries.